mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

     label: reference
 ---

-The Mender Client has the ability to run pre- and postinstall scripts, before and after it writes the root file system.
-However, Mender state scripts are more general and useful than pre/postinstall scripts because they can be run between *any* state transition, not just (before/after) the install state.
+State scripts offers customization of the Mender state-machine during an update.
+The Mender Client can run scripts before and after every state in the Mender state-machine.
 For some examples of usage, see [example use cases](#example-use-cases).

-## The nine states
+## The Mender client states supporting state-script customization

-Starting with the Mender Client version 1.2, support is available for scripts to be run before and after nine different states:
+For each state listed below, state scripts are run as pre- and post-scripts:

+### Managed mode

-* **Idle**: this is a state where no communication with the server is needed nor is there any update in progress
+* **Idle**: The Mender client is idling, waiting for the next action to handle.
+At this stage, no communication with the server, or downloads are in progress.
-* **Sync**: communication with the server is needed (currently while checking if there is an update for the given device and when inventory data is sent to server)
+* **Sync**: At this stage the Mender client will either send or update its inventory to the server, or check if an update is available.
+This requires communication with the server.
-* **Download**: there is an update for the given device and a new image is downloaded and written (i.e. streamed) to the inactive rootfs partition
+* **Download**: When an update is ready at the server side Mender downloads it (streams it) to the inactive rootfs partition.
-* **ArtifactInstall**: swapping of active and inactive partitions after the download and writing is completed
+* **ArtifactInstall**: Swap the active and inactive partitions through interaction with the bootloader.
-* **ArtifactReboot**: after the update is installed we need to reboot the device to apply the new image.
-The Enter actions run before the reboot; the Leave actions run after.
+* **ArtifactReboot**: Reboots the device.
+Note: the Enter scripts are run prior to reboot; the Leave actions are run after.
-* **ArtifactCommit**: device is up and running after rebooting with the new image, and the commit makes the update persistent
-* **ArtifactRollback**: if the new update is broken and we need to go back to the previous one
-* **ArtifactRollbackReboot**: if we need to reboot the device after performing rollback
+* **ArtifactCommit**: If the new image in the passive partition passes all the integrity checks, the Mender client will mark the update as successful and continue running from this partition.
+The commit makes the update persistent.
+A pre-script here can add custom integrity checks beyond what the Mender client provides out of the box.
+* **ArtifactRollback**: If the new update fails any of the above mentioned integrity checks, the Mender client will revert the update payload.
+At this point, scripts in this state can help revert migrations done as a part of the update.
+* **ArtifactRollbackReboot**: Some update types - most notably rootfs images - require a reboot, if any of the integrity checks fail.
+This state runs right before the client reboots back (i.e., rollback) into the old image partition.
-* **ArtifactFailure**: if any of the "Artifact" states are failing, the device enters and executes this state.
-This state always runs after the ArtifactRollback and ArtifactRollbackReboot states.
+* **ArtifactFailure**: if any of the States with an "Artifact" prefix fail, execute this state.
+Note: this state always runs after the ArtifactRollback and the ArtifactRollbackReboot states.

-State scripts can either be run as we transition into a state; "Enter", or out from a state, "Leave".
-Most of the states also have an "Error" transition which is run when some error occurs while executing any action inside the given state (including execution of Enter and Leave scripts).

 ![Mender state machine diagram](mender-state-machine.png)

 ### Standalone mode

-If Mender is used in standalone mode (installing via command line), some states are omitted from execution because Mender is not running as a daemon.
-These are the states that are executed in standalone mode:
+Mender in standalone mode omits some states from execution because Mender is not running as a daemon.
+These states are executed in standalone mode:

 * **Download**
 * **ArtifactInstall**